 How should I deal with a breach of contract?

-Should you need to instruct a Commercial Solicitor rest assured that they will make every effort to use alternative dispute resolution (ADR) methods such as negotiation, adjudication (in the case of construction contracts), and mediation to keep legal costs down and preserve the commercial relationship (crucial if a project needs to be completed).
-Going to Court is always a last resort.
+Should you need to instruct a Commercial Solicitor, rest assured that they will make every effort to use alternative dispute resolution (ADR) methods such as negotiation, adjudication (in the case of construction contracts), and, mediation to keep legal costs down and preserve the commercial relationship (crucial if a project needs to be completed).
+Going to Court should always be a last resort.
+However, they can also provide guidance on how to sue for breach of contract.

 What are the remedies for breach of contract?